mukeenanyafiq/better-lyrics/README.md

 ## License

 This project is licensed under the [GNU GPLv3 License](LICENSE).
 As long as you attribute me or [Better Lyrics](https://better-lyrics.boidu.dev) as the original creator and comply with the rest of the license terms, you can use this project for personal or commercial purposes.

+## Privacy

+We take your privacy very seriously.
+Better Lyrics is built to be privacy-conscious by design.

+- We only collect the absolute minimum standard data needed for the extension to work (e.g., song metadata to fetch lyrics, and your IP address for security, authentication and service delivery).
+- API request logs are kept for a maximum of 7 days for debugging purposes.
+- **We never have and never will sell or monetize your personal data.**

+For a complete overview, please read our full [**Privacy Policy**](PRIVACY.md).

 ## Contributors ✨